-Dyken Pond is a 2.7 mile loop trail located near Cropseyville, NY and is good for all skill levels.
+Dyken Pond is a 2.7 mile loop trail located near Cropseyville, New York and is good for all skill levels.
 The trail is primarily used for hiking and is accessible from March until November.
 Dogs are also able to use this trail.

 easy hiking, close to home, varied ecosystems Dyken Pond was created after a dam was built to control the flow of the Poesten Kill for the the mills downstream.
 Today, it is the location of a nature preserve for the benefit of the public.
 It offers varied ecosystems for the casual hiker to explore - from beech-maple forests to spruce-fir swamps.
 Because of the location on the Rensselaer Plateau, it is often much cooler than lower elevations.
 A map and informational brochures are available at the kiosk near the parking area.
 I did a long counter-clockwise loop hike of the perimeter trails: Abbt Farm (unmarked), Otter Creek (yellow), Long Trail (white), Spring Trail (red), Long Trail (white) and finishing with a short road walk.
 From the parking area, head up the grassy hill and past the white building to begin this hike.
 If you continue walking past the barricade along the road, you will reach the canoe launch site on Dyken Pond in 5 minutes.

 It's beautiful here and has over 6 miles of hiking trails smack in the middle of the woods.

 not a bad spot. very buggy but that is to be expected. very easy walk for all ages.

 My husband and I hiked for 3 hours with our 3 month old puppy.
 Easy and well marked trails!
 Peaceful and perfect.